- Financial Statements in Vietnam

 - statement of changes in financial status

-The financial statements are the main part of a financial report and do not include information on financial reports or annual reports, such as directors’ reports, management analysis, and financial fact sheets.
+However, they do not include information from other financial reports such as directors’ reports, management analyses, or financial fact sheets.

 - Balance Sheet: Assets = Liabilities + Equity